salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setAnimalCreatedTimeframe

-Sets animalCreatedTimeframe field with a value of type int.
+Sets animalCreatedTimeframe field with a value of type string.

-    $query->setAnimalCreatedTimeframe(int);
+    $query->setAnimalCreatedTimeframe(string);

 #### ::setAnimalDaysInFoster

-Sets animalDaysInFoster field with a value of type int.
+Sets animalDaysInFoster field with a value of type string.

-    $query->setAnimalDaysInFoster(int);
+    $query->setAnimalDaysInFoster(string);

 #### ::setAnimalDeclawed